|

 are my current favorites.

-These do a great job of keeping my feet relatively warm and dry.
+booties.
+These do a great job of keeping my feet relatively warm

-I've been searching for years for overshoes that will hold up.
+and dry.
+I've been searching for years for overshoes that will

-Most have flimsy soles that wear out quickly if walked on, but
+hold up.
+Most have flimsy soles that wear out quickly if walked

-I have found a few in my travels with thick rubber soles - which
+on, but I have found a few in my travels with thick rubber soles

-It has a good rubber sole with a cutout for the heel and the cleat,
+made.
+It had a good rubber sole with a cutout for the heel and

-and a Velcro closure in the rear to make it easy to get on and
+the cleat, and a Velcro closure in the rear to make it easy to

-off and adjust for different size shoes.
-I really like not
+get on and off and adjust for different size shoes.
+I really like

-having a zipper to get clogged with mud.
+not having a zipper to get clogged with mud.
+The lesson

-waxed cotton cycling apparel and saddle bags also make wax cotton
+maker of waxed cotton cycling apparel and saddle bags also make

-shoe covers and spats.
-The spats cover the shins, and theoretically
+wax cotton shoe covers and spats.
+The spats cover the shins, and

-when combined with fenders and a cape should keep the legs and
+theoretically when combined with fenders and a cape should keep

-feet dry.
-Unfortunately they don't stay up on my legs, but others
+the legs and feet dry.
+Unfortunately they don't stay up on my

 I avoid neoprene totally.
 Every time I have tried it, I just